TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

      - Serial number of the device that shall be used
    * - type
      - string
      - Backend the camera shall use.
-Available options: v4l2, aravis, libusb, unknown
+Available options: v4l2, aravis, libusb, pimipi, unknown
    * - device-caps
      - string
      - String that overwrites the auto-detection of the gstreamer caps that will be set for the internal tcamsrc